Rodgers-M/sms-management-api/README.md

 # sms-management-api
-This is an API that enables users to send and recieve text messages.
-It is Nodejs API built using the express framework and postgres as the data store.
+This is an API that enables users to send and receive text messages.
+It is a Nodejs API built using the express framework and Postgres as the data store.

 **Installing locally**
 * clone the repo